 Doctor Who is about the Doctor, an alien Time Lord from the planet Gallifrey who, by virtue of his people's unique physiology, is able to recover from mortal injuries by “regenerating” into a new body with a new personality.
 In direct contravention of his people's edicts, the Doctor fled Gallifrey in a stolen time machine -- a TARDIS -- which is now stuck in the shape of a blue British police box due to a malfunction.
 The Doctor traverses the universe, usually in the company of companions he meets along the way, aiding the oppressed, fighting injustice, and putting his unique and indelible mark on the broad canvas of time and space.

 A Brief History Of Time (Travel) is a guide to Doctor Who's storied history, both on screen and off.
-In addition to detailed production information, it is the repository of the Doctor Who Novels Rankings (created by Steve Traylen).
 It is also the birthplace of the Doctor Who News Page, now available at Outpost Gallifrey.

 Television: This section covers the history of broadcast Doctor Who.
 It is divided into Season pages and Story pages.

-Site Info: Contact information and other pertinent material.
+Site Info: Contact information and other pertinent details.

 This site could not exist were it not for the research work of fans like David J Howe, Mark Stammers, Stephen James Walker, Andrew Pixley, Marcus Hearn, and others.
 It is thanks to their tireless dedication to the factual side of Doctor Who that so much information is available about the programme.
 For far more information, please refer to the citations listed in the Sources section of each Story page.